 - Reinvest Profits – Scale up your campaign

 Your marketing system is a funnel.
 Your first page is what all incoming traffic sees before anything else.
 The first step is that you get highly targeted traffic.
 You should know your offer and who would be interested in your offer.
-There's no point of driving lots of traffic to your website if they are not targeted.
-Would you send every one who is a basketball fan to your website that sells knives?
-No you would not.
-Well at least I sure hope not.
+There’s no point in driving lots of traffic to your website if they are not targeted.
+Would you send everyone who is a basketball fan to your website that sells knives?
+No, you would not.
+Well, at least I sure hope not.
 So make sure you are targeting the right audience.